 Fish Tank & Fish

-One of the most important items you’ll need is a fish tank or other type of environment for your fish to live.
+One important item you’ll need is a fish tank or other type of environment for your fish to live.
 And, obviously, you’ll need fish or some other type of aquatic life to populate your tank.
-The aquatic animals you choose could be anything from small goldfish you’d like to admire to farmable fish you intend to raise, breed, and eat or sell.
+The aquatic animals you choose can be anything from small goldfish to farmable fish you intend to breed and sell.
 Prawns, crayfish, mussels, koi, trout, and endless other types of aquatic animals can be used for aquaponics.

 You’ll also need to choose the type of plants you intend to grow within your aquaponics system.
 Depending on your setup you may be able to grow small, light plants such as lettuce or strawberries.
-For heavier plants, like tomatoes or melons, you may need to customize your setup to allow for a larger, more demanding species.
-It’s important to ensure the type of plants you’ll be growing can be supported structurally and will also receive an ample supply of nutrients.
+For plants like tomatoes or melons, you may need to customize your setup to allow for their size and weight.
+It’s important to ensure the type of plants you’ll be growing can be supported structurally.
+This also ensures they’ll receive an ample supply of nutrients.

 Water Pump & Filter

 A water pump is necessary in order to pump the water from your fish tank into your hydroponic system.
-You may also require growing media for your plants, such as gravel, perlite, or lava rocks, which can help to filter solid waste out of the water.
+You may also require growing media for your plants.
+Gravel, perlite, or lava rocks can help to filter solid waste out of the water.
 Tank filters can also be used to remove excess waste.